-Dover, at the southern tip of England is easily accessible on a weekend with a home base in Canterbury.
+Dover, at the southern tip of England in Kent is easily accessible on a weekend with a home base in Canterbury.
 A quick, 30 minute train ride will whisk you to the coast.
 Given the rich history in Dover from Medieval times to World War II, we couldn't resist including Dover in our Canterbury weekend itinerary.
 Here are ten ideas of things to do on a short trip to the area.

 Trek to the Castle